johnloy/pres-ssr-prerendering-spa/PITCHME.md

 ## When pre-rendering isn't the stupidest idea...

 +++
-Site content doesn’t change at all over time, or you can re-deploy whenever it does.
+Site content doesn’t change at all over time, or you can re-deploy whenever it does
 +++
 Fast perceived load time provides demonstrable benefits, but SSR proves to be too expensive

-(e.g. complexity, dev hours, maintenance hours).
+(e.g. complexity, dev hours, maintenance hours)
 +++
 Composing UI components into a static html loading experience (Critical Rending Path)
 +++